anuja2015/AZ-104/Implement-and-manage-storage/Module8.md

 ### Benefits of share snapshots.

-1. Protect against application error and data corruption
+1. Protect against application error and data corruption - Application which access fileshare, may accidentally overwrite or corrupt a few data blocks.
+So it is better to take snapshot of the fileshare introducing new code, which can be used to restore in case of corruption.
 2. Protect against accidental deletions or unintended changes
 3. Support backup and recovery